espressif/esp-sr/docs/en/speech_command_recognition/README.rst

 -  Chines

     Chinese speech commands need to use Chinese Pinyin, and there should be a space between the Pinyin spelling of each word.
-For example, “打开空调” should be written as “da kai kong tiao”, “打开绿色灯” should be written as “da kai lv se deng”.

     In addition, we also provide corresponding tools for users to convert Chinese characters into pinyin.
 See details:

 -  English

     English speech commands need to be represented by specific phonetic symbols.
-The phonetic symbols of each word are separated by spaces, such as “turn on the light”, which needs to be written as “TkN nN jc LiT”.
+The phonetic symbols of each word are separated by spaces, such as "turn on the light", which needs to be written as "TkN nN jc LiT".

    **We provide specific conversion rules and tools.
 For details, please refer to the English G2P** `tool <../../tool/multinet_g2p.py>`__.